 Peach Tree Harvesting

-Before even thinking about harvesting peaches, I hope that you have planted and cared for your peach tree correctly for optimal production.
-First off, when you bring the tree home from the nursery, open the wrapping from around the roots and soak them for 6-12 hours.
+Before even thinking about harvesting peaches, I hope you have planted and cared for your peach tree correctly for optimal production.
+First, when you bring the tree home from the nursery, open the wrapping from around the roots and soak the roots for 6-12 hours.
 Then plant your tree in soil that has been pre-prepared, raked to remove stones and debris and with a pH of 6.5.
 Set the tree at the same depth it was planted at the nursery and work the soil in around the roots.
 Tamp the soil down to remove air pockets.
-Water the tree in well.
+Water the tree well.

 Mulch around the base of the trunk to aid in water retention and retard weed growth.
 Peach trees should be pruned with an open center system of pruning, which will allow the sun to penetrate and improve air circulation.

 Keep the tree free from disease, insects and birds.
-Fertilize the peach with 1 cup of a 10-10-10 food in March in a 3-foot area around the tree.
-In June and early August, broadcast ½ cup of calcium nitrate over the 3-foot area.
-In the tree’s second year, fertilize peaches twice a year in early March with 1 cup of 10-10-10 per year of tree age.
-Then at the first of August, apply 1 cup per year of the tree of calcium nitrate.
+Fertilize the peach with 1 cup (240 mL.) of a 10-10-10 food in March in a 3-foot (1 m.) area around the tree.
+In June and early August, broadcast ½ cup (120 mL.) of calcium nitrate over the 3-foot (1 m.) area.
+In the tree's second year, fertilize the peaches twice a year in early March with 1 cup (240 mL.) of 10-10-10 per year of tree age.
+Then at the first of August, apply 1 cup (240 mL.) per year of the tree of calcium nitrate.

 Now that you have a healthy peach tree, it's time for the best part, peach tree harvesting.